XOP/design-system-starter/README.md

 ## About

-Design System is the complex organizational entity, allowing for multiple proven benefits but coming with several caveats.
+Design System is the complex organizational entity, allowing for [multiple proven benefits but coming with several caveats](https://medium.com/@genedesign/design-systems-beyond-basics-unveiling-nuances-and-oversights-6c85807b1c26).
 There are a couple of things that require consideration from development perspective - architecture and growth pace, both interconnected.
 It is very important to **start small**, and it's also very important to outline a future Design System early, preventing scalability and growth chaos.

 Current Template allows for **better technology shaping** from the start.
-There are some foundational modules, however it's not necessary to maintain all of them early.
-Since you know where this is going, you just need to plan and execute accordingly - start with required parts and add more when needed.
+There are some foundational modules, however it's not necessary to maintain all of them from the get go.
+Since you already know where the product is headed, you just need to plan and execute accordingly - start with required parts and add more when needed.

 ## Overview

-Design System Template consists of number of packages, as well apps, having various purposes.
+Design System Template consists of number of packages, configs and apps, having various purposes.
-All packages (expect configs) and apps have their dedicated README.md file containing more information about organization, scripts etc.
+All packages and apps have their dedicated README.md file containing more information about organization, scripts etc.

 Primary framework for the template is [React](https://react.dev/).
 It is not opinionated nor forced recommendation, it's for demo purpose only.